-Genre: Mystery and Thriller, Drama; Starring: Kirsten Dunst, Cary Elwes, Edward Herrmann, Eddie Izzard, Jennifer Tilly; Director: Peter Bogdanovich; Author: Steven Peros; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Lions Gate Films
+Genre: Mystery and Thriller, Drama; Starring: Kirsten Dunst, Cary Elwes, Edward Herrmann, Eddie Izzard, Jennifer Tilly; Director: Peter Bogdanovich; Author: Steven Peros; Release Date Limited: 04/12/2002; Runtime (in minutes): 112; MPAA Rating: PG-13; Distributor: Lions Gate Films

 Posted April 26 2002 — 12:00 AM EDT